thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 Done
 ```

-But if **only** `linkedCts` is cancelled, then only the Async workflows running off of it will cancel; everything else still runs.
+But if **only** `linkedCts` is cancelled, then only team 1 (which is running off of it) cancels; team 2 isn't aware of any cancellation.

 ### Where can I specify CancellationTokens?
-CancellationTokens are required when starting an `Async` workflow (except for `StartChildAsTask`).
+Every Async workflow has an _ambient_ `CancellationToken` associated with it; if you don't supply a value for `CancellationToken` then `Async.DefaultCancellationToken` is used (except for `StartChildAsTask`).
 The functions which start them are documented [here](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-control-fsharpasync.html#section0), and copied below.

 * `Async.RunSynchronously(computation, ?timeout, ?cancellationToken)`
 * `Async.Start(computation, ?cancellationToken)`